 The things I miss, that are difficult to find, are traditional British edibles.
-It doesn’t help that the British shop, Little Britain, closed down a few months ago: rumours have it the owner died unexpectedly and the children couldn’t agree on how to proceed, so ended up shutting the place down (which is sufficiently ironic in these brexit times to have me doubt the tale).
+It doesn’t help that the British shop, Little Britain, closed down a while ago: rumours have it the owner died unexpectedly and the children couldn’t agree on how to proceed, so ended up shutting the place down (which is sufficiently ironic in these brexit times to have me doubt the tale).
 Now, some things are findable, like Marmite, good stilton, and Indian spices, but others are virtually impossible, like good cheddar (though some claim otherwise).
 I’ve taken to cheese smuggling when I return from visits to blighty.
 Aha: apparently, another Brit posh nosh shop has opened.

-One thing that Luxembourg shares with China is that the dominant supermarket is the French chain Auchan.
-The country has other French, German, Belgian and Portuguese chains.
-Unlike the UK, the best food isn’t found in Aldi and Lidl, simply because the other chains also offer pretty good product too.
+One thing that Luxembourg shares with China is the French chain Auchan.
+The country has other French, German, Belgian, Portuguese, and local chains, too.
+Unlike the UK, the best food isn’t found in Aldi and Lidl, simply because the other chains also offer pretty good product.
 Like the UK, some chains are quite evil at not noticing the prices on the shelves and the prices in the tills have little in common.

 But you really should take advantage of the differences in food here.
 There are some absolutely delicious things to discover and explore.
 For example, meat eaters can buy their own ready to kill dinner from Auchan.
 There’s a specialist horsemeat butcher close to where I used to live.
 There are festivals of international food, so you can start to explore many cuisines.

 vegetarian & vegan

 I’ve been vegetarian for my adult life.
 Being vegetarian here is more difficult than in blighty, but is no real problem so long as you’re not habitually dogmatic.
 I suggest that, if you can, you informally follow Islamic etiquette on being a guest: if a restaurant or host promises there is nothing even vaguely contrary to your diet in a dish, then it’s on their conscience: pretend it’s so and never mind the worms.